TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     If *maxlen* is not specified or is ``None``, deques may grow to an arbitrary length.
 Otherwise, the deque is bounded to the specified maximum length.
-Once a bounded length deque is full, when new items are added, a corresponding number of items are discarded from the opposite end.
+Once a bounded length deque is full, when new items are added, a corresponding number of items are discarded kutoka the opposite end.
 Bounded length deques provide functionality similar to the ``tail`` filter in Unix.
 They are also useful for tracking transactions and other pools of data where only the most recent activity is of interest.